Vaccine Appointments Are Currently Available

 Next Steps – While You Await a Vaccine Appointment

 The availability of vaccine and Department of Health guidelines are subject to change.
 While you await a vaccination appointment with Tower Health, you may want to check for vaccine appointment availability with other vaccine providers.
-Tower Health is pleased to serve you, but getting the vaccine sooner, within the State’s guidelines, is more important than where you get the vaccine.
+Tower Health is pleased to serve you, but getting the vaccine sooner, is more important than where you get the vaccine.

 We are committed to continuing vaccinations to meet the needs of our community, and we appreciate your patience while we work together to accomplish this goal.

 The COVID-19 vaccine is another tool to help the fight against the COVID-19 pandemic.
 However, it does not mean the pandemic is over or ending.
-Positive COVID-19 cases continue to increase across the country.
-Reducing the spread of the virus will enable to vaccine to do its work faster, making it crucial to continue:
+Positive COVID-19 cases continue in our region and across the country.
+Reducing the spread of the virus will enable the vaccine to do its work faster, making it crucial to continue: